-This small agaric has a dark brownish grey cap and stem, with pale gills.
+Entoloma sericeum, also known as Silky Pinkgill, is a small agaric that has a dark brownish grey cap and stem, with pale gills.
 It grows solitary, or in small trooping groups on soul in grass and on open moorland.

 initially conical, developing an umbo as it becomes broadly convex; hygrophanous, darker brown when wet and much paler, often streaky buff when dry; surface smooth with silky radial fibrils.
 Flesh same color as cap or more pallid.
 Gills